Newly Admitted Students

 Browse activities and student groups

-SFA is home to nearly 250 student organizations, from cultural and religious organizations to clubs dedicated to specific hobbies or professions.
+SFA is home to over 200 student organizations, from cultural and religious organizations to clubs dedicated to specific hobbies or professions.
 Whether you’re into anime, politics, social issues or community service, you’ll find other students who share your interests.